Page cover

 Transparency and explainability

-• Collaborate with AI developers to create systems that provide clear rationales for their suggestions
+• Collaborate with AI developers to create systems that provide clear rationales for their suggestions i.e. aim for explainable AI (however, this may not be achievable within existing generative AI paradigms)

 • Establish requirements for AI systems to explain their decision-making processes in clinical terms